readthedocs/sphinx-autoapi/docs/how_to.rst

 ------------------------

-When using `numpydoc <https://pypi.org/project/numpydoc/>`_ style docstring, you must use unique anchor to avoid collision.
+When using `numpydoc <https://pypi.org/project/numpydoc/>`_ style docstring, you may need to use unique anchor to avoid collision.

 .. code-block::